 Nipple tenderness is often one of the first signs that you may be pregnant.
 Typically this resolves after the first trimester, although some mothers experience soreness with breastfeeding throughout pregnancy.

 The following tips can help minimise pregnancy related nipple tenderness while breastfeeding:

 - Adjust positioning and attachment so that it feels more comfortable

 - If your child is old enough, you could shorten breastfeeding sessions

 - Distract yourself during breastfeeding to help take your mind off the pain (e.g. reading a book, watching TV, listening to music or other relaxation strategies)

 #4: Some Mothers Experience Nausea

-Some mothers find that breastfeeding can trigger a sensation of nausea over and above regular morning sickness, especially at let-down.
+Some mothers find that breastfeeding while pregnant can trigger a sensation of nausea over and above regular morning sickness, especially at let-down.

 However, other mothers seem to suffer less morning sickness over all when they breastfeed.
 Indeed, some mothers report that their morning sickness increased when they weaned.